-William J. Stout, Lecturer in Journalism.
+George M. Lacks, fecturer in Journalism.
+Irving Ramsdell, fecturer in Journalism.
 George F. Wasson, Jr., J.D., Lecturer in Journalism.

 Franklin Fearing, Ph.D., Professor of Psychology.

 The Department of Journalism offers a program leading to the Master of Arts or Master of Science degree.
 Applicants for admission must meet all requirements of the Graduate Division of the University as outlined in the ANNOUNCEMENT OF THE GRADUATE DIVISION, SOUTHERN SECTION.
 In addition, all prospective students must complete a departmental application form which may be obtained by writing to the Chairman, Department of Journalism.
 Personal interviews will be arranged at the request of the faculty.